 Pass/No Pass or letter grade option.
-Hours/semester: 24-162 lab/16-18 hours by arrangement.
+Hours/semester: 24-162 lab.
 Maintenance weight training program for in-season competition.
 Emphasis will be on free weights, flexibility exercises, and anaerobic training.
 Instruction on form, technique, and muscle development.
 Participation will increase muscle size, strength, and endurance.
 (May be taken four times for a maximum of 12 units.)
-(AA: Area E4, CSU: Area E2)
+(AA: Area E4, CSU: Area E2, UC\)